Odelay: Tour

-The promotional tour for the album began in May–June 1996, appearing in several record stores and radio stations in the U.S. Throughout the rest of the year followed numerous U.S. tours and European festival dates.
+The promotional tour for the album began in May–June 1996, appearing in several record stores and radio stations in the United States.
+Throughout the rest of the year followed numerous U.S. tours and European festival dates.

 As the tour continued into 1997, Beck began playing larger venues in America.
 The tour unofficially ended on September 5, 1997, with a taped band performance at "Sessions at West 54th" in New York, after over 150 shows from July '96 until September '97.

-It was on the Odelay tour that Beck earned a wide reputation as an energetic and impeccable performer, and his profile rose after multiple appearances on MTV, The Howard Stern Show, the 1997 Grammys, Later... with Jools Holland and more.
+It was on the Odelay tour that Beck earned a wide reputation as an energetic and impeccable performer, and his profile rose after multiple appearances on MTV, The Howard Stern Show, the 1997 Grammys, and Later... with Jools Holland.

-Deluxe edition

-On January 29, 2008, Odelay – Deluxe Edition was released.
-The two-disc set contains the original album, plus 19 B-sides, remixes and previously unreleased songs.
-The liner notes feature complete lyrics and artwork, as well as an essay from Thurston Moore and the transcript of 15 high school students interviewed by Dave Eggers.

 Critical reception

 Upon release, Odelay received almost unanimous critical acclaim.
 At the 39th Annual Grammy Awards in 1997, it was nominated for the Grammy Award for Album of the Year and won for Best Alternative Music Album, as well as Best Male Rock Vocal Performance for "Where It's At".
 Odelay was named the best album of the year in Rolling Stone, The Village Voices Pazz & Jop critics' poll, and NMEs annual critics poll.

 In a retrospective review for AllMusic, Stephen Thomas Erlewine observed that, like Mellow Gold, Odelay incorporated elements from various genres, including "folk and country, grungy garage rock, stiff-boned electro, louche exotica, old-school rap and noise rock."
 Rolling Stones Rob Sheffield noted punk rock, bossa nova, Latin soul and mainstream R&B as additional influences.